Nadorrano/dotfiles/README.md

 The C console tcsh loads `~/.localtcshrc` while bash and zsh load `~/.localrc`, for your private configurations.

+It's imperative to write portable code in all `.sh` scripts.

 ## description

 The biggest part of this repo isn't coded by me.
 I tried to credit the original author directly in the file, where possible.